simbav911/dart-naujas-btcz.rock/content/en/why-bitcoinz/_index.md

 - **Open Source**: Transparent development process
 - **Democratic**: Everyone can participate in decision making

+## Decentralization at Its Core

+- **No Central Authority**: BitcoinZ operates without any central entity, government, or corporation controlling its network.
+This ensures that no single point of failure can compromise the system.
+- **Community Governance**: Decisions are made collectively by the community, ensuring a democratic and fair approach to development and governance.

 ## Conclusion: Embracing the Future with BitcoinZ

 BitcoinZ isn't just another cryptocurrency; it's a movement towards true decentralization, sustainability, and user empowerment.
 Built from scratch and not a fork of any other blockchain, it represents the real crypto ethos.
 With a proven track record since 2017, a growing community, and an upcoming second halving, BitcoinZ is building momentum.
 Its fixed supply model and foundational principles position it as a strong contender in the cryptocurrency space.